- duration 15 days

 - Enjoy spectacular mountain scenery and some of the best walking in the Alps

-- Challenging walking amongst the highest concentration of 4,000m peaks in the Alps
+- Challenge yourself among the highest concentration of 4,000m peaks in the Alps

-- Visit the exciting high alpine towns of Chamonix and Zermatt
+- Visit the exciting Alpine towns of Chamonix and Zermatt

-The Haute Route is one of Europe's best known long distance ski-touring routes; running roughly parallel is a spectacular summer trek from Mont Blanc to the Matterhorn.
-Covering approximately 100 miles, it links the valleys of the Haute Savoie in France to the Swiss Valais.
-Following our guide (IML), our tour passes beneath ten of the twelve highest mountains in the Alps.
-Walking through a landscape scattered with glistening glacial lakes and lush, undulating valleys by day whilst sleeping in remote alpine huts and under canvas by night.
+The Haute Route is one of the best-known long-distance ski-touring routes in Europe; running roughly parallel is a spectacular summer trek from Mont Blanc to the Matterhorn.
+Covering approximately 100mi (160km), it links the valleys of the Haute-Savoie in France to the Swiss Valais.
+Following our guide, a qualified International Mountain Leader, we pass beneath 10 of the 12 highest mountains in the Alps.
+Walk through a landscape scattered with glistening glacial lakes and lush, undulating valleys by day and sleep in remote Alpine huts and under canvas by night.

 Day 1: Start at Les Bossons, near Chamonix